 It goes down smoothly for my beloved, gliding over lips and teeth.
 I am my beloved’s, and his desire is for me.

 What I found: Let me say this first: you don’t need to feel awkward or uncomfortable when you read today’s passage.
 God says I am your husband (Jeremiah 3:14), and all the things He says to you in this part of the book are whispered privately to you when you read them.
 To me, this just proves His love even further!
 God is a respectful (but passionate) lover and sees us as the treasure.
 He doesn’t take advantage of us or force us to love Him, but He is fiercely jealous for us.
 In this case, that’s a good thing!
-His jealousy is not like ours; it’s made of passion for us and the truth that He is the one we’re looking for.
-Look at any story in the Bible, and it will be about the results of God’s love or jealousy.
-In His eyes, His life is all about us!
-This I know, that God is for me.
-(Psalm 56:9) I adore how many times in the book “HE” tells “SHE” all the things he loves about her.
+His jealousy is not like ours; it’s made of passion for us and a desire to give us the best things for us.
+I adore how many times in the book “HE” tells “SHE” all the things he loves about her.
 Every line of his is about his love for her!
 I think that’s true about God, too: everything He says to you means “I love you.”
 (Kind of like Westley in The Princess Bride saying “As you wish.”!
 But not.
 Haha!)
-Another thing that defies logic from today’s Scripture: He knows that He is so much more holy, wise, and good than we are, yet He reverses the roles so that WE are the one desired.
+Another thing that defies logic from today’s Scripture: He reverses the roles so that WE are the one desired.
 In Genesis 3:16, we hear one of the results of The Fall into sin for Eve: Your desire shall be for your husband, and he shall rule over you.
 Isn’t that insane?!
 It just blows me away!
-Now a woman’s desire is for her husband, yet God has kept what things were like in Eden!
+The curse was a woman’s desire being for her husband, yet God has kept what things were like in Eden!
 His desire is for us, just like Adam’s was for Eve before The Fall.
 He gives us a glimpse of a perfect world when we have a relationship with Him!
 Do you see how deep, how incomprehensible His love for us is?!
 When He pours love over you, let Him.
-Be His, because you will never find anyone else who can love this way!
+Be His; no else can love this way!

 That’s what I found in today’s Scripture!
 What about you?